 All applicable hiring paperwork must be submitted to the HRPC via the template-based hire process in a timely fashion.
 A full description of the required hiring documents can be found in the HR Manager Toolkit on the HR Website.
 Certain departments may require a background check prior to hiring the short-term casual employee.
 This check may include a criminal conviction check, Social Security number verification, education and employment history verification, an employment reference check, consumer credit check and testing for current illegal drug use.

 For a detailed description of the hiring process and steps, please see the Administrative Staff Search and Onboarding section of the HR website.
-If you have additional questions, please consult with your HR Client Manager for guidance on the overall hiring process.
+If you have additional questions, please consult with your Senior Human Resources Business Partner for guidance on the overall hiring process.

 Short-term casual employees are limited to a maximum of 560 hours or 4 months from hire date, whichever comes first, in a 12 month period.
 When the 560 hour or 4-month limit is reached, the short-term casual employee must be terminated unless he/she is filling in for a regular employee on an authorized leave of absence.

 When a short-term casual employee reaches 4-months from hire date or 560 hours, whichever comes first, the short-term casual employee must be terminated via Personnel Action Form (PAF) and submitted to HRPC.
 Short-term casuals should not work after the termination date.
 If it is determined that a short-term casual has worked past his or her termination date, the department must immediately discontinue the casual’s employment.

 If a department wishes to convert a short-term casual position into a regular or temporary university position, all normal Columbia University policies and procedures and applicable collective bargaining agreements apply for hiring new employees.
 This includes job posting (for all bargaining unit positions and for all officer positions lasting longer than 12 months), interviewing of applicants, and submission of any applicable monitoring paperwork.